-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Radiological Society of North America (RSNA) and the Association of University Radiologists (AUR).
+This activity has been planned and implemented in accordance with the accreditation and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Radiological Society of North America (RSNA) and the Association of University Radiologists (AUR).
 The RSNA is accredited by the ACCME to provide continuing medical education for physicians.

 The RSNA designates other activity (blended live and enduring materials) for a maximum of 92.75 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Radiologists, researchers, or other allied health professionals, trainees, and administrators in academic radiology.